Motivic height zeta functions: Motivic oscillatory integrals

-Therefore, the integral over the subset defined by $\ord(x_\alpha)=m_\alpha$ vanishes as soon as $m_\alpha$ is large enough.
-A variant of the proof of Proposition~\ref{prop.ZA-rational} then shows that the power series~$Q_A(T)$ defined by
+is equal to the analogous integral but restricted to the subset defined by the inequalities $\ord(x_\alpha)\leq m$ for all $\alpha\in A_1$.} By a similar argument to the proof of Proposition~\ref{prop.ZA-rational}, we conclude that the power series~$Q_A(\mathbf T)$ defined by